 Skip to main content

-The Action Bar is a thin execution surface built on top of the Waycore API.
-It allows users to express complex financial intent in natural language or structured commands, which are then translated into deterministic API calls.
-All actions executed through the Action Bar use the same policy engine, state machine, and audit system as direct API calls.
+The Action Bar is a thin execution surface built on top of the broader Waycore platform.
+It allows users to express complex financial intent in natural language or structured commands, which are then translated into deterministic platform actions today and explicit API calls once the public Transfer API is released.
+All actions executed through the Action Bar use the same policy engine, state machine, and audit system as Waycore’s underlying execution model.
+The public execution and transfer endpoints described on this page will become available once the Transfer API is released.

 Why It Exists

-Once connectivity and execution are available, the next constraint is orchestration.
+Once connectivity is in place and execution APIs are available, the next constraint is orchestration.
 Most financial workflows are not single API calls.
 They are sequences:

 • Move excess cash from operating accounts to treasury.